pwikapanel/illustrator-panel/Adobe Exchange/Youtube Description.md

 ```
 Description:
 ```
-Length: 2 minutes

-This video will go through the basic Svija workflow so you can see how Svija Tools is used.
+Length: 2 minutes — this video will go through the basic Svija workflow so you can see how Svija Tools is used.

 Chapter List ▼
 ——————————————————————